CppCXY/lua-rs/README.md

 ---

-**Status**: Production-ready correctness (252/252 tests) with competitive performance in hash operations and pattern matching.
+**Status**: Production-ready correctness (302/302 tests) with competitive performance.
+Integer addition and table insertion now **faster than native Lua**.
 Suitable for embedded scripting and educational purposes.